Liceo de Cagayan University: Rodolfo N. Pelaez Memorial Hall

 The Rodolfo N. Pelaez Memorial Hall, also known as the RNP Campus, formerly served as Doctors General Hospital, is located in Barangay Carmen.
-It now houses the Basic Education Department, having previously been home to the College of Rehabilitation Sciences and the College of Radiologic Technology prior to the opening of the Paseo del Rio Campus.
+It now houses the Basic Education Department, as well as the School of Teacher Education, having previously been home to the College of Rehabilitation Sciences and the College of Radiologic Technology prior to the opening of the Paseo del Rio Campus.

-Paseo del Rio Campus
+Dr. Jose Ma.
+R. Golez Memorial Institute of Medical Sciences

-The Paseo del Rio Campus, also referred to as the Paseo Campus, is located at Rodelsa Circle in Barangay Macasandig.
+The Paseo del Rio Campus, renamed as the Dr. Jose Ma.
+R. Golez Memorial Institute of Medical Sciences in early 2025, and locally referred to as the Paseo Campus, is located fronting the Rodelsa Circle in Barangay Macasandig.
 It was officially inaugurated in 2017 and currently houses the College of Rehabilitation Sciences and the College of Radiologic Technology, which were previously based at the RNP Campus.
-The campus serves as the home of the university’s paramedical programs, including the College of Medical Laboratory Science, College of Nursing, College of Pharmacy, and the College of Dentistry.
+The campus serves as the home of the university's paramedical programs, including the College of Medical Laboratory Science, College of Nursing, College of Pharmacy, and the College of Dentistry.

+As of November 2025, the University's Paseo campus has been undergoing an extension of its facilities, expanding its capacity by adding additional rooms and facilities to the adjacent Platinum Building behind it.
+Originally a planned mixed-use condominium fronting the river, portions of the building have now been repurposed as part of the campus.
+It is expected to open in the coming school years.